PowerBI Notebook

 DIVIDE(current_month - prev_month, prev_month)

-VAR stores an intermediate result.
-RETURN specifies what the measure outputs.
-Variables: - Make complex measures readable — name each step. - Improve performance — each variable is calculated once, not repeatedly. - Enable reuse within the same measure.
+VAR stores an in-between result.
+RETURN says what the measure outputs.
+Variables: - Make complex measures readable — name each step. - Speed things up — each variable is calculated once, not every time it is used. - Let you reuse a value inside the same measure.

 Time Intelligence

-Time intelligence functions require a properly configured date table (see Data Modeling section).
+Time intelligence functions need a properly set up date table (see Data Modeling above).

 -- year-to-date revenue